borgbase/borgbase-api-client/README.md

 `$ git clone https://github.com/borgbase/borgbase-api-client`

-Install requirements
+Install `requests` library

-`$ pip install -r requirements.txt`
+`$ pip install requests`

 ## Usage
-The full GraphQL API documentation is available [here](https://api.borgbase.com/graphql).
+Find more details about our GraphQL API in the documentation.
+A full list of operations is available via [GraphiQL](https://api.borgbase.com/graphql).

-There is an interactive example client in `borgbase_api_client/main.py`.
-To run the interactive client (will ask for username, password and OTP:
+`example.py` has an example on how to create a new SSH key and assign it to a new repo.
+To run the example, pass your API token as environment variable:

-`$ python example.py`
+`$ TOKEN=$YOUR_TOKEN python example.py`

 Example session: